deodeveloper1/deodeveloper1/README.md

 ## About me
 I'm a student with a keen interest in technology such as AI, robotics, and design.

+### Projects
+I enjoy creating these projects, and I hope you will also enjoy using them.
+- Python-Projects
 ## Contacts
 - Email: deodeveloper@outlook.com